gmcculloug/playlist_creator/README.md

 - Verify the column checkboxes are properly selected
 - Check that cards in the Trello columns contain song names
 - The app extracts song names from card titles and descriptions

+### Playlist Update Issues

+### Radio buttons not appearing
+- Radio buttons only show when typing or selecting an existing playlist name
+- Ensure you have existing playlists that match the typed name
+- Try selecting from the dropdown to confirm playlist detection

+### Update mode not working as expected
+- **Append new songs**: Only adds songs not already in the playlist - check if songs already exist
+- **Match song list**: Completely replaces playlist content - verify this is the intended behavior
+- Check the results section for detailed statistics about what was added/skipped

+### Playlist order incorrect after update
+- **Match song list**: Playlist order matches the exact order in the "Songs" field
+- **Append new songs**: New songs are added to the end, existing songs keep their positions
+- Clear the playlist and recreate if order is critical

 ## Technical Details